Skip to Content

 Talk with your loan officer if you have questions about your entitlement code or if you believe yours is incorrect.

 The time it takes to get a Certificate of Eligibility varies by how you apply.
-Requesting a COE by mail can take 4 to 6 weeks, while applying online or with a lender typically takes just seconds.
+Typically, requesting a COE by mail can take 4 to 6 weeks, while applying online or with a lender takes seconds.

-It isn't a huge issue if you lose your COE.
-You can apply for a new one through the three methods listed above.
+If you lose your COE, it isn't a huge issue.
+You can apply for a new one through the three methods listed above: asking your lender, applying online, or applying via mail.

-Does the Certificate of Eligibility Guarantee that I'll Get a VA loan?
+Does the Certificate of Eligibility guarantee I'll get a VA loan?

-If there's one thing the Certificate of Eligibility is not, it's a guarantee.
-The word "guarantee" frequently gets tossed into VA loan discussions, but to be clear, there is no VA loan guarantee just by meeting basic service requirements.
+The Certificate of Eligibility is not a guarantee for a VA loan.
+The word "guarantee" frequently gets tossed into VA loan discussions, but to be clear, there is no VA loan guarantee just by meeting the basic service requirements.

 The COE simply signifies that you've cleared one hurdle on the track - namely, that you've met the military service requirement.
-Your property still has to measure up to VA criteria, and your borrower qualifications (credit score, income, debts) must meet VA and lender standards.
+Your property still has to meet VA criteria, and your borrower qualifications (credit score, income, debts) must meet VA and lender standards.

 If your lender can't automatically obtain your Certificate of Eligibility, it could be from a few reasons that may include:

 Your Certificate of Eligibility does not expire.
-However, don't expect to reuse an old COE if you're freshly starting the loan process.
-Your lender will need to verify your entitlement code.
+However, don't plan to reuse an old COE if you're freshly starting the loan process.
+Your lender needs to verify your entitlement code.
 Additionally, you may need a new COE if you received your first while on active duty.

 Have any other questions about the COE?
-Please leave them in our comments section below, or contact a Veterans United VA Loan Expert at 855-870-8845.
+Please leave them in the comments section below or contact a Veterans United VA Loan Expert at 855-870-8845.